Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ===
 It is non-trivial that a normal distribution, with infinite information, can be characterized by 2 statistics: mean and var.
 This is because the PDF that defines a distribution only requires these two inputs.
 More generally, to capture infinity, we impose a stucture/function/rules.

+Can you do futures arbitrage on options with mispriced implied forward price?

 2025.1.30-2.1
 ===
 Option Vol & P Chap 5: